pgasper/tailnet-arr-stack/README.md

 Once the applications are deployed, you can access them using the following addresses :

 > [!IMPORTANT]
 > Replace `localhost` with the IP address of your machine or remote server if needed.
+If using a tailnet (either through self hosted Headscale or Tailscale) you can use the tailnet ip of the machine running the services.
+For example your machine running the docker containers could be at tailnet ip 100.64.0.1 so you would use that IP and the corresponding service's port.

 * Jellyfin : http://localhost:8096